gridfw/downloader/README.md

 	# We highly recommande to keep default messages.
 ```

-### ctx.pretty = true or false
-Show sent data in pretty format for the current request. (not sure why you will need this :) )

 ## Context methods
 Those methods will be added to the context: